MarcusRoeckrath/fbtr64toolbox/README.md

 fbconffileprefix="fritzbox"
 fbconffilesuffix="config"
 # Password for fritzbox configuration file, could be empty.
-# Configuration files without password could restored to
+# Configuration files without password could be restored to
 # the same fritzbox not to a different fritzbox.
 fbconffilepassword="xxxxx"